Due Diligence—A Reconnaissance Patrol

 Nehemiah 2:16

-In the post Prior Planning and Preparation, we learned that Nehemiah had diligently done his homework and was able to make the most of opportunity when it came.
-Now, he has arrived in Jerusalem and is reconing the walls before going to the city officials with his plans – at this stage they have no idea why he was there.
+In the post Prior Planning and Preparation, we learned that Nehemiah had done his due diligence and was able to make the most of an opportunity when it came along—and was given permission and resources to go back to his home city to rebuild its walls (it was under threat from those who would take advantage of the lack of defences).
+Now, having got what he wanted, he has arrived in his home town of Jerusalem and is doing a recon of the walls, in the wee small hours, before going to the city officials with his plans—at this stage they have no idea why he was there.
 Armed with good intel, he was then able to persuade them that they should go ahead and rebuild the walls and gates around the city.
-Having a good situational awareness, before going forward, is a great leadership principle, if you are to succeed.
+Having a good situational awareness, before going forward with your plans, is a great leadership principle if you are to succeed.

-Around 450 years later, God Himself, does a sort of Recce patrol, when He comes in the flesh, in the person of Jesus, and lives like any other ordinary human being.
-In this way He has been able to understand exactly what it is like to be a man – He grew up in an ordinary family, with brothers and sisters and had an ordinary trade as a carpenter – He knew what it was to live in a frail human body, and so, He had done His own recon and this has uniquely qualified Him to fulfil and succeed in His ultimate mission.
+Around 450 years later, God Himself, does a sort of Recce patrol, when He comes in the flesh (this is what Christmas is all about), in the person of Jesus, and lives like any other ordinary human being.
+In this way He has been able to understand exactly what it is like to be a man—He grew up in an ordinary family, with brothers and sisters and had an ordinary trade as a carpenter—He knew what it was to live in a frail human body, and so, He had done His own recon which uniquely qualified Him to fulfil and succeed in His ultimate mission.

-Before dismissing out of hand the claims that Jesus made: that He is God; that He came in the flesh to rescue us from ourselves and sin; that He paid our debt on the cross and rose again, defeating death, to bring us new life.
-Do your own reconnaissance work and check Jesus out.
-Before dismissing God as an angry, egotistical, ogre-god who takes pleasure in, or ignores our suffering – look at Jesus, who in every aspect was the very character and nature of God.
+Before dismissing out of hand the claims that Jesus made—that He is God; that He came in the flesh to rescue us from our sin by dying on the cross in our place and then rose again, literally defeating death, to bring us a way through Him to new life—do your own due diligence and check Jesus out.
+Before dismissing God as an angry, egotistical, ogre-god who takes pleasure in, or ignores our suffering, look at Jesus, who in every respect was the very essence, character and nature of God:

 “The LORD is merciful and compassionate, slow to get angry and filled with unfailing love.”